 Take some time to understand partners’ challenges and be sure to structure programs to address those challenges and needs.
 This will only help drive partners to sell the products and services to the end customer and increase ROI.
 If channel partners are not receiving relevant marketing materials from a supplier, focus will shift to a different supplier that is taking their needs into account.

 As in any relationship, keeping consistent communication is key.
-If the only outreach to partners is once a month, when new content happens to be available in which they may or may not be interested, or just out of the blue to make an announcement about a new product, it is likely that the partner will brush it off or ignore it altogether.
+If partner outreach only happens when new content which they may or may not be interested in is available or out of the blue to announce a new product, it is likely that the partner will brush it off or ignore it altogether.
 Keeping partners up to date on upcoming product releases or changes to existing products or solutions enables them to keep their customers up to date as well.
 Channel partners should be encouraged to stay current, adopt new technology early, and be fully supported to retain their reputation as collaborative trusted advisers.

-Show that you care and have listened to their needs and challenges.
-Your partners are only as successful as the tools that you make available to them.
-Pushing out a bunch of marketing materials that are being used on the direct side may not be of any relevance to your partners.
-If they see this as a trend, and that you (the supplier) are providing them materials that do not suit their needs, the end goal of increasing sales for both parties will not be met and partners will begin to lose trust.
-If partners are able to provide their input, they will be more likely to participate in programs.
+Show that you care and that you’re listening to their needs and challenges.
+Your partners are only as successful as the tools you make available to them, especially when implementing a partner engagement process.
+Pushing out a bunch of direct marketing materials might not be relevant to your partners.
+Partners take notice if you’re providing materials that don’t suit their needs.
+So if they notice that as a trend, the end goal of increasing sales for both parties won’t be met and partners will begin to lose trust.
+If partners have the opportunity to provide input, they will be more likely to participate in programs.

 Bottom line, partner engagement is essential in creating partner loyalty.
 Putting channel partners in a position where they can become experts on the suppliers’ products and solutions will enable them to go to market with confidence, build their sales funnel, increase revenue streams, and produce an overall increased ROI.